 3. Eating vitamin B-rich foods like salmon, brings down inflammation, bananas restore potassium levels, ginger treats nausea and evidence shows that natural sugars in fruit, move the alcohol out of your system more quickly.
 All of them will improve your quality of sleep the following night.

-4. The LYMA supplement contains a potent cocktail of health boosting ingredients that combat the negative after effects of drinking alcohol.
-Although not to be used as a ‘Get Out Of Hangover Free’ card, LYMA’s nine power powders get your body operating on an optimal level and acting as if it hadn’t just been pickled in toxins.
-Our Wellmune® Blend reinforces the immune system, KSM-66® Ashwagandha neutralises anxiety (hello dreaded hangover paranoia), and patented saffron extract, Affron® creates a more restful sleep state.
+4. The LYMA Supplement contains a potent cocktail of health boosting ingredients that combat the negative after effects of drinking alcohol.
+Although not to be used as a ‘Get Out Of Hangover Free’ card, LYMA’s formula gets your body operating on an optimal level and acting as if it hadn’t just been pickled in toxins.
+Our Wellmune® Blend reinforces the immune system, KSM-66® Ashwagandha neutralises anxiety (hello dreaded hangover paranoia), and patented saffron extract, affron® creates a more restful sleep state.
 Perhaps most crucial of all is Cognizin®; a world-leading nootropic, proven to increase brain function and aid neural communication.
 A pure source of the natural cell nutrient, citicoline that’s vital to brain health, Cognizin® is just the brain food you need to return to top form, following the occasional alcohol indulgence.